Anna-Bele/LLM_MCTS_Search/README.md

 )
 ```

-If you use the function tune_tir for tuning, pass llm_mcts_strategy as a parameter for tune_tir, like
+If you use the function tune_tir for tuning, pass llm_mcts_strategy as a parameter of tune_tir, like

 ```
 database = ms.tune_tir(